mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial3/README.md

   * Oringinally Downloaded [here](https://data.hdx.rwlabs.org/dataset/syrian-arab-republic-water-bodies)

 ![Add Layer](https://cloud.githubusercontent.com/assets/16892784/12638628/bfa62092-c56c-11e5-8b71-05effc48373c.png)
 HDX provides additional information on each data source including *layers*, *data source* and *contributor*.
 It often provides data in *multiple formats*.
 For our purpose, we will download the shape files.
-If you prefer to work in [ArcGIS](https://www.arcgis.com), you are welcome to download the geo database (.gdb file).
+If you prefer to work in [ArcGIS](https://www.arcgis.com), you are welcome to download the geo database (`.gdb file`).

 ##### Neighborhood Level Data:
 *Neighborhood Level Data* is a dataset prepared by CSR.
-It uses the Neighborhood Map published in the [Aleppo City Profile Report](http://unhabitat.org/city-profile-aleppo-multi-sector-assessment/), pg.24 published by UN-Habitat in May 2014.
+It uses the Neighborhood Map published in the [Aleppo City Profile Report](http://unhabitat.org/city-profile-aleppo-multi-sector-assessment/), pg.24 published by UN-Habitat, in May 2014.
 We digitized the map based on Google Earth satellite imagery, and added Arabic tranlations for the neighborhood names.
 In a case, where a neighborhood was divided in parts, we've used roman numerals.
 A neighborhood map was also developed by [UNITAR/UNOSAT](http://www.unitar.org/unosat/), in early 2015, which slightly varies from the one initially produced by [UN Habitat](http://unhabitat.org/).

 ### Creating a Basic Map of Aleppo: